 How can you tell if your property deal is in safe hands?
 If the guidelines give a clearer picture of the procedures firms should be following, it should become easier for their clients to spot when these rules are not being adhered to.

 In total, the researchers made 22 recommendations for changing the RICS guidance.
-Download the report to read these recommendations in full.
 For impartial property advice from a firm that only acts for occupiers, search the market with DeVono.